crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 * Requested:  The sending request has received by Aurora SendCloud and in the  process to send to the carrier.
 * Delivered: The message has been sent, and the report from the carrier shows that the message has been delivered.
 * Waiting Result: The message has been sent, and there is not report from the carrier.
 * Failed: The message has been sent ,but the report from the carrier shows that the message was not delivered.
 Reasons for failed include:
   * Device issues: turned off, no signal.
   * Your message content is inappropriate.
   * Your message sending time is not allowed.
 * Suppressed: The message is supressed by Aurora SendCloud because of  system interception or custom interception

 ## The SMS Sender ID

+The Sender ID shows who sent this message.
+With a Sender ID, you can send SMS from a custom sender (brand name or website name) instead of a random string of numbers.

+If you have not registered a Sender ID, Aurora SendCloud will randomly assign an ID for you to send messages.
+Therefore, you can send messages without registering.

+The rules vary greatly from country to country, and not all countries offer Sender ID registration, and some countries charge for the ID, subject to the local carrier's policies.

 ## The report of SMS